A discussion document

 Sleep disturbance has been identified as a major factor, and recent studies have reproduced FMS symptoms by inducing sleep deprivation in normal, although unfit subjects.
 EEG studies have shown a reduced amount of deep, non-dreaming, non-REM sleep with interruption by alpha waves.
 Increasing evidence shows that patients with FMS experience pain differently to the general population because of dysfunctional pain processing in the central nervous system.
 But the sleep disturbance is also characteristic of the heightened triggering of the threat receptors, the innate immune system activated and increased adrenalin output keeping the body on a “high alert” basis.

 Food intolerance and its consequent problems appear to be present in almost all patients with FMS.
 Dealing with the intolerance is vital in controlling the fatigue and pain.
 In food intolerance, when you eat the relevant foods you are intolerant of, the innate immune system sees this as a threat and it produces a cytokine flux that affects the body in many potential ways including IBS, swallowing difficulties, fatigue, even bladder and potentially psychological effects.
+It is often difficult to work out which gut/ bladder symptom for example is driven by the autonomic activation or the food intolerance making the boundaries very blurred.
 Most people with food intolerances also have specific vitamin deficiencies associated with metabolic defects so these need to be sorted and treated, typical of the MTHFR mutation.
 These often include vitamin B12, vitamin D, Zinc, and Iodine.
 It seems to be at a metabolic level, but the mechanism is not yet understood.

 Duloxetine (Cymbalta) has provided valuable relief to many FMS patients, its relief thought to occur by lifting the nor-adrenaline in the nerve transmitters, thus controlling pain as well as accompanying anxiety and depression.
-But the benefit can be noted far earlier than expected when using this type of medication, so it seems likely that it probably turns off the TLRs, or controlling the prostaglandin released by activated mast cells, or perhaps the inflammatory chemicals from compressed vessels and nerves.
+But the benefit can be noted far earlier than expected when using this type of medication, so it seems likely that its success is through an as-yet unknown pathway, reducing neural sensitivity.
 Interestingly the generic version of this product simply is not as effective in pain control.
 Generics are not the same as the original products, which provides a possible area of research into exactly what is improving the pain, by looking closely at the 2 products.

 - Schmid, A., Nee,R., Coppieteres.
 Reappraising Entrapment Neuropathies-Mechanism, Diagnosis and Management.
 2013.
 Manual Therapy 18 (449-457)